-ANTH 1102 Introduction to Anthropology 3-0-3 An introduction to the origins, evolution, and present-day adaptations of the world's peoples Emphasis on the study of fossils, archaeological remains, and culturally diverse life ways.
-ANTH 1102H Introduction to Anthropology, Honors 3-0-3 Fundamentals of anthropology, with particular focus on such disciplinary subfields as physica anthropology, archaeology, and cultural anthropology.
-Emphasis is on the employment o the anthropological perspective, and the application of anthropological concepts and models to contemporary issues and problems.
-ANTH 3010 Physical Anthropology 3-0-3 Prerequisites: ANTH 1102 or permission of instructor.
-The study of the biologica origins of the human species.
-An emphasis is placed on human evolution, genetics, primatol ogy, and the interaction between culture and biology.
-ANTH 3020 Culture and Personality 3-0-3 Prerequisites: ANTH 1102 or permission of instructor.
+ANTH 1102 Introduction to Anthropology

+An introduction to the origins, evolution, and present-day adaptations of the world's peoples.
+Emphasis on the study of fossils, archaeological remains, and culturally diverse life ways.

+ANTH 1102H Introduction to Anthropology, Honors

+Fundamentals of anthropology, with particular focus on such disciplinary subfields as physical anthropology, archaeology, and cultural anthropology.
+Emphasis is on the employment of the anthropological perspective, and the application of anthropological concepts and models to contemporary issues and problems.

+ANTH 3010 Physical Anthropology

+Prerequisites: ANTH 1102 or permission of instructor.
+The study of the biological origins of the human species.
+An emphasis is placed on human evolution, genetics, primatology, and the interaction between culture and biology.

+ANTH 3020 Culture and Personality

+Prerequisites: ANTH 1102 or permission of instructor.
 A cross-cultural survey of the relationship between culture and personality.
-Attention is directed to the interplay o cultural and social variables in the development of identity.
-Specific foci include menta illness, aggression, altered states of consciousness, and individual adaptation to social change ANTH 3030 Archaeological Techniques 2-2-3 Prerequisite: ANTH 1102 or permission of instructor.
+Attention is directed to the interplay of cultural and social variables in the development of identity.
+Specific foci include mental illness, aggression, altered states of consciousness, and individual adaptation to social change.

+ANTH 3030 Archaeological Techniques

+Prerequisite: ANTH 1102 or permission of instructor.
 An introduction to the theory and techniques of archaeology as well as their practical application.
 Students will participate in fieldwork, including archaeological survey, excavation, and laboratory analysis.

-ANTH 3040 Cultural Anthropology 3-0-3 Prerequisite: ANTH 1102 or permission of instructor.
-An introduction to the nature o cultural anthropology through a cross-cultural analysis of cultural systems and social organi zations.
+ANTH 3040 Cultural Anthropology

+Prerequisite: ANTH 1102 or permission of instructor.
+An introduction to the nature of cultural anthropology through a cross-cultural analysis of cultural systems and social organizations.
 Specific theoretical approaches are applied to case materials from cultural systems around the world including those within our society.

-ANTH 3070 Magic, Religion, and Witchcraft 3-0-3 Prerequisite: ANTH 1102 or permission of instructor.
-A cross-cultural survey of variet ies of religious expression.
+ANTH 3070 Magic, Religion, and Witchcraft

+Prerequisite: ANTH 1102 or permission of instructor.
+A cross-cultural survey of varieties of religious expression.
 Emphasis is placed on ritual, mythic, and symbolic dimensions of religion and the way religion interrelates with other social institutions.

-ANTH 3090 Sub-Saharan Africa 3-0-3 Also Offered as AFAM 3090.
-Prerequisite: ANTH 1102 or permission of instructor The study of Sub-Saharan Africa from an anthropological perspective, including beliefs practices, and customs of African societies and how they affect the way people live.
-Exam ines the geography, climate, history, economics, and religious and social systems of the continent.
-ANTH 3120 Archaeology of Eastern North America 3-0-3 Prerequisites: ANTH 1102 or permission of instructor.
-A study of cultural develop ment in eastern North America, employing archaeological, ethnohistorical, and historica perspectives.
+ANTH 3090 Sub-Saharan Africa

+Also Offered as AFAM 3090.
+Prerequisite: ANTH 1102 or permission of instructor.
+The study of Sub-Saharan Africa from an anthropological perspective, including beliefs, practices, and customs of African societies and how they affect the way people live.
+Examines the geography, climate, history, economics, and religious and social systems of the continent.

+ANTH 3120 Archaeology of Eastern North America

+Prerequisites: ANTH 1102 or permission of instructor.
+A study of cultural development in eastern North America, employing archaeological, ethnohistorical, and historical perspectives.
 The temporal boundaries are the arrival of humans in the region until the nineteenth century.
 Native American and Euroamerican culture history will be explored.

-ANTH 3130 Indians of North America 3-0-3 Prerequisites: ANTH 1102 or permission of instructor.
-A survey of the lifestyles o North American Indians following contact with Europeans.
-Groups from all regions o North America are included, and the course examines native lifestyles at particular points in
+ANTH 3130 Indians of North America

+Prerequisites: ANTH 1102 or permission of instructor.
+A survey of the lifestyles of North American Indians following contact with Europeans.
+Groups from all regions of North America are included, and the course examines native lifestyles at particular points in time.
-North America are included, and the course examines native lifestyles at particular points in time.
 Primary emphasis is on environmental adaptation and economy of each group; in addition, social and political organization, religion, material culture, arts, and other aspects of culture are discussed.